 What is Escherichia coli?

-Escherichia coli (E. coli) are a group of bacteria (germs) that naturally live in the intestines and vagina.
+Escherichia coli (E. coli) are a group of bacteria that naturally live in the intestines and vagina.
 There are many different types (strains) of E. coli bacteria.
 Most strains of E. coli are harmless to humans, but some can cause severe illness and infection.
 The most common ways people can get infected with E. coli are by:

-- Eating raw and unwashed fruits and vegetables that are contaminated with E. coli.
+- Eating raw and unwashed fruits and vegetables that are contaminated with E. coli

 - Drinking unpasteurized milk, fruit juices, or cider (pasteurization involves heating liquids to kill any bacteria contamination)